Bi-Lipschitz embedding metric triangles in the plane: Introduction

 In \Cref{sec:examples}, we study the previously mentioned examples, along with two other representative examples: tripods and the intrinsic circle.
 Specifically, we consider the problem of finding distortion-minimizing bi-Lipschitz embeddings for these triangles.
 We can think of such a distortion-minimizing embedding as an optimal ``Euclidean realization'' of the original triangle.
 Note, however, that such an embedding is typically not unique; since the distortion of an embedding depends only on the worst pair of points in the space, one can typically perturb a given embedding elsewhere without affecting the distortion.

-In the final main section this paper, \Cref{sec:quadrilaterals}, we consider the situation for arbitrary metric polygons.
+In the final main section of this paper, \Cref{sec:quadrilaterals}, we consider the situation for arbitrary metric polygons.
 Note that it follows immediately from general properties of bi-Lipschitz embeddings (see Theorem 3.2 in \cite{LP:01}) that every metric $n$-gon bi-Lipschitz embeds in $\mathbb{R}^{2n+1}$ with uniformly bounded distortion depending only on $n$.
 Thus our main question is, for a given $n$, to determine the smallest dimension for which one obtains an embedding of every $n$-gon with uniformly bounded distortion.
-We show that the analogue of \Cref{thm:embedding} is false for metric quadrilaterals.
+We show that the analogue of \Cref{thm:embedding} is false for metric quadrilaterals, even with simple topology.